dynobase-icon

 What is Amazon SNS?

 Amazon Simple Notification Service (SNS) is an extremely scalable notification service.
-You can post notifications to your topic, which can then fanout those out to subscribers, which can trigger event-driven cases.
+You can post notifications to your topic, which can then fan out those notifications to subscribers, triggering event-driven use cases.

 Some common use cases for SNS include: